keplerlab/katna/README.md

 1) Refer to quickstart section in Katna Reference from https://katna.readthedocs.io/

+### Update: katna version 0.8.1
+Fixed an issue where in rare case where videos split using ffmpeg not readable and throwing exception.[Link](https://github.com/keplerlab/katna/issues/9)
 ### Update: katna version 0.8.0
 Added experimental support for autocrop/resize videos using Google's mediapipe Autoflip code example.